Rougarou: In popular culture

 The NBA team formerly known as the New Orleans Hornets filed for several new name trademarks among which was the Rougarous.

 Boxer Regis Prograis (of Creole descent) goes by the nickname Rougarou.

 The rougarou is incorporated into the story of an episode of the American television show NCIS: New Orleans.
 In the episode a victim is killed while investigating a possible sighting of the rougarou, which occurs in the 20th episode of the sixth season.

 The novel Empire of Wild (2019; Penguin Random House Canada) by Cherie Dimaline is "inspired by the traditional Métis story of the Rogarou—a werewolf-like creature that haunts the roads and woods of Métis communities."

-The show Shadow of the Rougarou (2022, APTN lumi, AppleTV+), by Métis director Jordan Waunch, was created with the guidance of Elders and Knowledge Keepers to best represent the communal oral story.
+The show Shadow of the Rougarou (2022, APTN lumi, Apple TV+), by Métis director Jordan Waunch, was created with the guidance of Elders and Knowledge Keepers to best represent the communal oral story.

 The roller coaster Rougarou at Cedar Point is named after this creature.

-Rougarous have been repeatedly mentioned in the hit American TV series Supernatural.
+Rougarous have been repeatedly mentioned in the American TV series Supernatural, and is the monster of the week in season 4 episode "Metamorphosis".

-The Rougarou is featured in the videogame South of Midnight, where it is depicted as a large black and red owl-like creature.
+The Rougarou is featured in the video game South of Midnight, where it is depicted as a large black and red owl-like creature.
 Laurent, a close friend of the Flood family, had a rough childhood since he was unable to express his anger and frustrations during tragic hardships.
 When his father was killed in front of him by his boss, all of his bottled up anger poured out all at once, transforming him into a Rougarou and killed his father's boss.
 With the help of Hazel, Laurent now has control over his transformation and carried her to where she can find the witch Huggin' Molly, who had captured her mother.

-The National Arena League football team based in Shreveport is nicknamed the Rougarou.
+The National Arena League football team based in Shreveport, the Louisiana Rouxgaroux is nicknamed the Rougarou.

+The Texas Collegiate League baseball team in Baton Rouge, Louisiana is named the Baton Rouge Rougarou.